Shixma/RedChair/README.md

 Before running the AFKer `[Delete]` please tab into the game, the run/stop hotkey only works when the game is the active window.

-Once its running you can now use the rest of your PC how you usually would!
+Once its running you can now tab out and use the rest of your PC how you usually would!

 Keys that open menus will stop you from getting kicked,